30 Apr The Kettlebell Swing for Rapid Fat Loss

 Instead, she focused on the kettlebell swing twice per week for an average of 15-2o minutes.

 The two-handed (or one-handed) kettlebell swing has been called “a fat-burning athlete builder” by Dan John, which may very well be the best description of the exercise I’ve ever heard.

-My experience has demonstrated over and over again how powerful the kettlebell swing is for fat loss.
+My experience has demonstrated over and over again how powerful and effective the kettlebell swing is for fat loss.

 When I want to accelerate fat loss, I simply increase the kettlebell swing volume and intensity for brief periods.

 There is no other exercise that combines the cardiovascular benefit and resistance training advantage like the kettlebell swing, in my opinion.

 Possibly the kettlebell snatch, but the challenge is that the snatch is not as widely available for everyone to perform – it’s the next level of the swing.

 The swing is the foundation of kettlebell training and virtually anyone can learn how to perform it with proper coaching.

 Here’s a simple 3-step plan to get started with the swing the right way: